igefadele/raven-trade/README.md

 - Modules, Repositories, Providers, Utils, Values, Themes, etc: All Structure Set.
 - And many more...

-### NOTE:
+### Note:
-- If you are running this project (this codebase) from a country where Binance is currently restricted in, then you will have to use a VPN to access the Binance WebSocket API to get the needed data used within the app.
+- If you are running this project (this codebase) from a country where Binance is currently restricted, then you will have to use a VPN to access the Binance WebSocket API to get the needed data used within the app.

 ## Tools, Packages